1st Guards Army (Soviet Union): Third Formation

 The 1st Guards Army was created on December 8, 1942, according to the Stavka directive of December 5, 1942.
 The troops of the army was formed from the part of the operational group of Southwestern Front, and the headquarters of the army formed of management of 4th Army Reserve.
-It is composed of units of the right wing of the previous version of the 1st guard army and some reinforcement units : the 4th Guards Rifle Corps, the 6th Guards Rifle Corps, the 153rd Rifle Division, and the 18th Tank Corps.
+It is composed of units of the right wing of the previous version of the 1st Guards Army and some reinforcement units : the 4th Guards Rifle Corps, the 6th Guards Rifle Corps, the 153rd Rifle Division, and the 18th Tank Corps.
 After the German relief operation was held, the 1st Guards Army, along with the 6th Army and 3rd Guards Army, launched an attack in Operation Little Saturn.
 During the operation the Soviets defeated the Italian Eighth Army and gained a respectable amount of territory.
 By the end of the year, the 1st Guards Army was outside Millerovo.

-The 1st Guards Army also took part in Operation Saturn, where the Red Army successfully drove back Army Group South to the Donets Basin in the Ukraine.
+The 1st Guards Army also took part in Operation Saturn, where the Red Army successfully drove back Army Group South to the Donbas in Ukraine.
 The 1st Guards Army was part of the Soviet Southwestern Front, and took part in the victorious Soviet pushing into Germany in 1943 to 1945.
 Also, in 1943, the 1st Guards Army was the first unit of the soviet army to operate the new T-34/85 tank.
 Among its units when the war ended in 1945 was the 81st Rifle Division.
 In August, the 1st Guards Army became the headquarters of the Kiev Military District.